 Polesden Lacey Infant School recognise the importance of understanding the needs of pupils with additional needs for whom the Behaviour strategy may not be an effective way of supporting good behaviour.
 The Special Educational Needs coordinator will provide specific strategies for the child's class teacher and support staff to use.
+These strategies will be identified in the child's SEND support plan.
 In some cases, it may be appropriate to write a behaviour plan.
 This will be drawn up in consultation with the pupil and their parents and where necessary advice will be sought from appropriate outside agencies.